China could soon have an unlikely supporter in Central Asia -- the Taliban

 The possibility of the Chinese government cooperating with the Taliban in a post-US Afghanistan is not as unlikely as it may first appear.
 Afghanistan remains a key component in Beijing's long-term regional development plans.
 In May, Chinese Foreign Ministry spokesman Zhao Lijian said Beijing was in discussions with Islamabad and Kabul to extend the China-Pakistan Economic Corridor (CPEC) to Afghanistan, including expanding transport and trade networks between the three countries.

-Nor is China adverse to dealing with the Taliban, having publicly welcomed the militant group to Beijing in September 2019 for peace talks.
+Nor is China averse to dealing with the Taliban, having publicly welcomed the militant group to Beijing in September 2019 for peace talks.

 The Taliban, meanwhile, has made clear it would be willing to overlook any perceived grievances, with a spokesman telling the Wall Street Journal earlier this month the group had no interest in criticizing China over its alleged repression of Muslim minorities in Xinjiang.
 "We care about the oppression of Muslims ...
 But what we are not going to do is interfere in China's internal affairs," he was quoted as saying.